kanyakornvee/LSHTM_MIMIC/SQL_query/README.md

-Description

-This repository contains a series of SQL commands designed to create new data tables for a hypothetical research study using the MIMIC-III (Medical Information Mart for Intensive Care III) database.
-The research study aims to explore patient admissions due to stroke and examine various demographic, clinical, and laboratory parameters.

-Prerequisites
+# MIMIC-III Data Processing for Stroke Analysis

+This repository provides the SQL queries for preprocessing the MIMIC-III database to extract relevant data for stroke analysis.

-Access to the MIMIC-III database: MIMIC-III (Medical Information Mart for Intensive Care III) is a large, freely available database comprising deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
-More information about obtaining access to the database can be found here: https://mimic.mit.edu/iii/gettingstarted/.
+The MIMIC-III (Medical Information Mart for Intensive Care III) database is a large, freely-available database comprising deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.

-SQL environment: All commands in this repository are written in SQL, a standard language for managing and manipulating databases.
-Any SQL environment (e.g., MySQL, PostgreSQL, SQLite, etc.) can be used to execute these commands, provided that the MIMIC-III database has been correctly imported into this environment.

-Code Details
-The provided SQL code aims to create multiple tables that will streamline data extraction and analysis for the research study.
-The final output includes demographic information, diagnostic codes, ventilation status, age group, ethnicity, insurance type, ICU length of stay, laboratory test results, and more.
+## Data Extraction and Preprocessing

-The code includes the following steps:
+The SQL queries perform the following operations:

-Create a new table (full_criteria) including patients aged 20-80 admitted for stroke (ICD-9 codes between '430' and '438', excluding '435%'), excluding specific types of stroke and admission types.
-It also calculates the time from Emergency Room to ICU admission.
+1. Create a table (`full_criteria`) with specific columns selected from different tables in the MIMIC-III database with necessary filters applied (like age, admission type, ICD-9 code, etc.).

-Identify the first ICU stay for each patient and store it in a new table (first_icu_stay).
+2. Create a table (`first_icu_stay`) that contains information on the first ICU stay of each patient.

-Create a new table (full_criteria_demographic) including demographic data and hospital admission details, as well as information about whether patients had a stroke previously, their insurance type, ventilation status, ICU length of stay, and mortality.
+3. Create a table (`full_criteria_demographic`) by joining `full_criteria` and `first_icu_stay`.
+This table also contains additional demographic information, such as gender, ethnicity, insurance status, ICU length of stay, etc.

-Create tables (ranked_CBC and lab_CBC) including laboratory results for complete blood count (CBC).

-Create tables (ranked_chem and lab_chem) including laboratory results for certain chemistry tests.

-Create tables (ranked_clinical and item_clinical) including other clinical items.
+4. Create a table (`ranked_CBC`) with relevant lab test results (CBC - Complete Blood Count) for the first ICU stay of each patient.
+This table is then used to create another table (`lab_CBC`) that contains the first test result of each lab test for each patient.

+5. Similar to `ranked_CBC` and `lab_CBC`, tables (`ranked_chem` and `lab_chem`) are created to store relevant chemistry lab test results.

+6. Create a table (`ranked_clinical`) with relevant clinical item data for the first ICU stay of each patient.
+This table is then used to create another table (`item_clinical`) that contains the first recorded value of each clinical item for each patient.

-Usage
+## Usage

-To utilize this code, you should run the SQL commands in the same order they appear in the file.
-This is necessary because later commands may depend on tables created by earlier commands.
-If you encounter an error, ensure that you have correctly set up your environment and that all the prerequisite steps have been completed.
+To use these SQL queries, you need to have access to the MIMIC-III database.
+Please follow the instructions in the official MIMIC-III website to gain access.
+After gaining access, you can run these queries in your preferred SQL environment (like PostgreSQL, MySQL, etc.).

+Please note that you may need to modify these queries according to your research question and analysis plan.

+## Contribution

+Contributions to this repository are welcome.
+If you find any issues or have suggestions, please open an issue or a pull request.

+## Disclaimer

+The MIMIC-III data should be used responsibly.
+Please ensure that you have completed the required training and agreed to the data use agreement before using the data.
+All the information used from the MIMIC-III database is de-identified.
+Always follow the data use agreement while handling the MIMIC-III data.